Skip to main content Skip to main navigation Skip to search

 When arriving in Australia:

-If you do not dispose of biosecurity risk items or declare them on your Incoming Passenger Card you could be issued with an infringement notice of up to $6,260 and face possible criminal prosecution.
-Your visa may also be cancelled, and if so, you will be refused entry into Australia and you will not be eligible to apply to come to Australia again for up to three years.
+If you do not dispose of biosecurity risk items or declare them on your Incoming Passenger Card you could be given an infringement notice of up to $6,600 and face possible criminal prosecution.
+Your visa may also be cancelled and, if so, you will be refused entry into Australia and you may not be able to return to Australia for up to three years.

 Sample Incoming Passenger Cards are available on the Department of Home Affairs website.